FindHotel/terraform-provider-kubectl/README.md

 # Kubernetes "kubectl" Provider

-This provider is the best way of managing Kubernetes resources in Terraform, by allowing you to use the thing Kubernetes loves best - yaml!
+This provider offers the most effective method for handling Kubernetes resources in Terraform.
+It empowers you to leverage what Kubernetes values most - YAML!

-This core of this provider is the `kubectl_manifest` resource, allowing free-form yaml to be processed and applied against Kubernetes.
-This yaml object is then tracked and handles creation, updates and deleted seamlessly - including drift detection!

-A set of helpful data resources to process directories of yaml files and inline templating is available.

-This `terraform-provider-kubectl` provider has been used by many large Kubernetes installations to completely manage the lifecycle of Kubernetes resources.
+At the heart of this provider lies the kubectl_manifest resource, enabling the processing and application of free-form YAML directly to Kubernetes.
+This YAML object is meticulously monitored and manages the entire lifecycle, from creation and updates to seamless deletion, including drift detection.

+The terraform-provider-kubectl has gained widespread adoption in numerous extensive Kubernetes installations, serving as the primary tool for orchestrating the complete lifecycle of Kubernetes resources

+This terraform-provider-kubectl provider has been originally forked from `gavinbunney/kubectl` and synced with `alekc/kubectl`.

 ## Installation